justin73/game-settings/README.md

 1. **parameter template creator** (the currnet feature implemented of the project)

-   this feature will allow in house designers/admins to config different parameter of the game by creating different sets of templates
+   this feature will allow in house designers/admins to config different parameters of the game by creating different sets of templates

 2. **parameter template consumer**

-   this feature will allow operators to directly apply a predefined template to the game.
+   this feature will allow operators to directly apply a predefined template to a parameter in the game.

 Break the service down into two parts will allow us to comply with future requirements such as

 1. **permission**

-   e.g. a live ops operator could only use existing template but cannot arbitrirarily create any random tempaltes, all the template creation has to be validated by an admin.
+   e.g. a live ops operator could only use existing template but cannot arbitrarily create any random templates, all the template creation has to be validated by an admin.

 2. **A/B test**